Perspective | I sat in the front row at the debate. Did Trump infect me with the coronavirus?

 As we surpass 1 million covid-19 deaths globally, I’ll remember how politicians failed my father, and how they are still failing all of us.
 If we are to heal, we must stop denying that this virus is serious, and that the pandemic is decimating our country.
 We have to take what personal precautions we can: If even the most powerful people in the world — with all of their extra safety precautions and access to daily testing — are at risk to contract this virus, so are you.

-We have to properly mourn the over 200,000 lives lost in the United States.
+We have to properly mourn the more than 200,000 lives lost in the United States.
 We have to vote like our lives depend on it.
 We have to muster the collective will to demand, from our government and the private sector alike, a response commensurate with this drawn-out crisis.
 We have to fight for the well-being of the people around us — even as our president, in both his political actions and his personal conduct, endangers us.

 Read more: